alizajaz/Jupyter-Anaconda-Python/README.md

-# Jupyter-Anaconda-Python
+# Jupyter-Anaconda-Python-Variable
 Download From https://www.anaconda.com/
-Note:If you don't see run button>use Shift +Enter Key
+Note: If you don't see the run button>use Shift +Enter Key